Ew. Your house stinks.

-The evaporator coil is the air conditioning (or heat pump) coil inside your HVAC system’s air handler, or blower.
-Not only is the coil dirty – little microbial organisms are feeding on the dirt, dust, and other stuff that’s collected on it.
+The evaporator coil is the air conditioning (or heat pump) coil inside your HVAC system’s air handler or blower.
+Not only is the coil dirty – but little microbial organisms are also feeding on the dirt, dust, and other stuff that’s collected on it.
 That’s what’s causing the terrible smell.

 Sometimes, you’ll have mold on the coil.
 Sometimes you won’t.
 One way or another, it’s going to stink.

-Dirty Sock Syndrome tends to occur and reoccur during the shoulder seasons.
+Dirty Sock Syndrome tends to occur and reoccurs during the Colder seasons.
 Simply put, your HVAC system isn’t seeing much action.
 There are only short calls for cooling or heat.
 If there’s moisture on the coil, it will linger there in between cycles and encourage bacterial growth.
 Then the stink will blow into your home whenever the system starts up again.

 It’s also a more common problem with heat pump systems.
 When you run a gas furnace in the fall, the heat is usually intense enough to kill off any microorganisms before you smell them.